Exception and error resolution

 For more information on the Single Download/Replace mass operation, see Single Download/Replace on the Files tab page.

-Download Use the Download mass operation to download multiple exceptioned files to your local drive.
+Download Use the Download mass action to download multiple exceptioned files to your local drive.

 Note the following regarding the downloading mass operation: